sabberworm/Wok.js/Readme.md

 	wok.use("debug"); // Same as wok.use("debug, Wok.plugins.debug);
 	wok.init();

-To alias an existing plugin, use two strings
+To alias an existing plugin, use two strings.
+This way, the same plugin can be used multiple times on the same element (or using a nicer name):

-	wok.use("test", function() …)
+	wok.use("test", function() …);
 	wok.use("test2", "test");

 ## Installation